IllinoisGraphBenchmark/IGB-Datasets/README.md

 ### (1) Data loaders

 We have easy to use DGLDataset dataloader and we will soon add a PyTorch Geometric dataloader.
 The dataloader takes in arguments for the path of the dataset, the number of classes $\in$ [19, 2983].
 You can also mention whether to read the data into the memory or in `mmap_mode='r'` incase the dataset doesn't fit in your RAM.
-(Training becomes significantly slower when readig from disk).
+(Training becomes significantly slower when reading from disk).
 We can also choose to get a synthetic node embeddings for testing systems.

 ```python
 import argparse, dgl